Updated Oct. 19, 2021

 The F-501 (N2020 AF in the USA)

 The F-501 occupies an awkward place in Nikon AF history.
-It was a consumer-level SLR that offered greater compatibility (full metering and electronic rangefinding with AI & AI-s lenses) with the MF Nikkor lens system than most of its successors would, yet its AF capability would soon be surpassed by even the lowest-specified second-generation Nikon AF models.
+It was a more than a consumer-level (but still not a full-on enthusiast) SLR that offered greater compatibility (full metering and electronic rangefinding with AI & AI-s lenses) with the MF Nikkor lens system than most of its successors would, yet its AF capability would soon be surpassed by even the lowest-specified second-generation Nikon AF models.
 Such was the price of being at the beginning of the AF development curve.
 One could say that "tweener" best sums it up.
-Typical of consumer Nikon SLRs, it lacked depth-of-field (DOF) preview, but atypically, it offered three user-interchangeable focusing screens (exclusive to the F-501; the F-301's screen was non-interchangeable), along with both single and continuous servo AF (which other consumer-level AF SLRs lacked at that point in time).
+Typical of consumer Nikon SLRs, it lacked depth-of-field (DOF) preview, but atypically, it offered three user-interchangeable focusing screens (exclusive to the F-501; the F-301's screen was non-interchangeable), along with both single and continuous servo AF (which other consumer-, and even some enthusiast-level, AF SLRs lacked at that point in time).
 In a completely unrelated vein, it was also the final SLR introduced with the classic embossed Nikon script on its prism housing.
-All subsequent models would use a silkscreened Nikon logo.
+All subsequent models would use the still-current silkscreened Nikon logo.

 Lens Compatibility - Here comes the big bugaboo with Nikon's decision to retain the F-mount.
 This was done in the interests of backward-compatibility (newer bodies with older lenses), which the F-501 did very nicely with.
 However, forward-compatibility (surprise, surprise :-)), has become an ongoing and worsening issue as Nikon has introduced more modern technology to the F-mount.
 The following lens types are fully compatible with the F-501: